Skip to content

 1. Click New App.

-2. Fill out the Create New Application form with your application name, redirect URI, and a description.
+2. Fill out the Create New Application form with your application name, authentication strategy, and description.

 3. Click Create to save your application.